-This course will start w/c 5 October.
 This course will be delivered flexibly to fit with your work/life balance.
 This course will be taught online.

 Discover how writing can be used as a tool for developing personal wellbeing strategies while exploring ideas about the therapeutic benefits of writing.